-The right way to cough and sneeze is getting new-found attention these days as coronavirus fuels anxiety about staying well.
+Knowing the right way to cough and sneeze is important at all times, but especially during respiratory illness season, during the fall and winter months.
 Dr. Charles Bregier offers tips for stopping the spread of germs that can make us ill.

 1. Be your own sneeze guard